Apple sells 3 million iPads over first weekend

 HOLIDAY SALES CRUCIAL

-Apple shares were up 1.7 percent at $586.50 in morning trading on Nasdaq, still down more than 16 percent from a record high set in September.
+Apple shares closed up 1.35 percent at $584.62 on Nasdaq on Monday, but that was still 17 percent below the record high set in September.

+The strong sales numbers for the iPads came despite both the iPad mini and fourth generation iPad being priced much above competing tablets.
+The iPad mini's $329 price had prompted some analysts to conclude that the higher price tag may hurt demand.

+But Apple is still maintaining its industry leading margins with the smaller tablet, according to a teardown analysis of the tablet by research firm IHS iSuppli.

 The 7.9-inch iPad mini marks Apple's first foray into the smaller-tablet segment and is the company's first major new device since the death of co-founder Steve Jobs last year.

 Versions of iPads with both Wi-Fi and cellular connections will not ship in the United States for another few weeks.
-And both will hit more countries later this year.
+And both will be available in more countries later this year.

-The iPad mini takes aim at Google's Nexus 7 and Amazon's Kindle Fire.
-At stores around the world, the product's debut drew sparser crowds than previous launches did, dampening initial optimism for sales.
-Still, the mini attracted hundreds of people in many locations.

 Apple heads into the current quarter after refreshing almost all of its product lines, from Macintosh computers to tablets.